loicdescotte/Play2-HTML5Tags/README.md

 ### MinLength behaviour

-  As 'minLength' does not exist in HTML5 specification, a regular expression pattern will be used to simulate it.
+  As `minLength` does not exist in HTML5 specification, a regular expression pattern will be used to simulate it.
-  If you need both 'minLength' and 'pattern' on a field, write the min length constraint directly in your regex pattern (e.g. add '{2,}' to your pattern for minLength=2)
+  If you need both 'minLength' and 'pattern' on a field, write the min length constraint directly in your regex pattern.
+Example : add `{2,}` to your pattern for minLength=2.

 ### Browser regex patterns

-  You can check pattern compatibility with Javascript regular expressions (used by browsers) [here] (http://regexpal.com/) (check the 'Dot matches all') option.
+  You can check pattern compatibility with Javascript regular expressions (used by browsers) on [regexpal] (http://regexpal.com/) (check the 'Dot matches all') option.

 ## How to install it